King's Counsel: Prince Edward Island

 The Lieutenant Governor in Council (i.e. the provincial Cabinet) makes appointments on the recommendation of a committee consisting of the President of the Law Society of Prince Edward Island, a member of the council of the Law Society, a person appointed by the provincial Minister of Justice, a judge of either the Court of Appeal or the Supreme Court of Prince Edward Island, and a judge of the Provincial Court of Prince Edward Island.
 The committee's recommendations must be carried by at least a 4/5 vote.
 To be considered for appointment, a lawyer must have 10 years at the bar of Prince Edward Island.

-The lawyer must also meet the following three criteria: (1) must be learned in the law; (2) must have consistently exhibited a high standard of professional integrity; and (3) must be of very good character.
+The lawyer must meet the following three criteria: (1) must be learned in the law; (2) must have consistently exhibited a high standard of professional integrity; and (3) must be of very good character.
 In addition, the lawyer must meet at least one of the following six criteria: (1) must have a reputation for excellence in the practice of law; (2) must be recognized as a leading counsel; (3) must have great expertise and an outstanding reputation; (4) must have exhibited exceptional qualities of leadership in the legal profession; (5) must have performed outstanding work in the fields of legal education or legal scholarship; or (6) must have made a great contribution to community affairs or public service.
 In 2016, the government appointed two lawyers as Queen's Counsel.

 Quebec

 The Government of Quebec stopped appointing Queen's Counsel in 1975.
 Over thirty years later, the Barreau of Quebec instituted a professional award, the distinction of Lawyer Emeritus / Avocat émérite, with the postnominal "Ad.
-E." The award is to recognise lawyers "who gain distinction as a result of their outstanding professional career, outstanding contribution to the profession or outstanding social and community standing that has brought honour to the legal profession".
+E." The award is to recognize lawyers "who gain distinction as a result of their outstanding professional career, outstanding contribution to the profession or outstanding social and community standing that has brought honour to the legal profession".
 As of July 2018, the Barreau had awarded the distinction to over 350 lawyers.

 Saskatchewan

-The Lieutenant Governor-in-Council (i.e. the provincial Cabinet) appoints lawyers as King's Counsel.
-To be eligible for appointment, a lawyer must reside in Saskatchewan and must have been called to the bar of any province of Canada, the Northwest Territories, or the United Kingdom.
+The Lieutenant Governor-in-Council (i.e., the provincial Cabinet) appoints lawyers as King's Counsel.
+To be eligible for appointment, a lawyer must reside in Saskatchewan and must have been called to the bar of any province or territory of Canada or the United Kingdom, for a period of at least 10 years.
 Appointments are based on recommendations from a selection committee consisting of Saskatchewan's Justice Minister and Attorney General, the Chief Justice of the Court of Appeal for Saskatchewan or the Chief Justice of the Court of Queen's Bench (on an alternating basis), and the past presidents of the Saskatchewan branch of the Canadian Bar Association and the Law Society of Saskatchewan.
-In 2020, the Government appointed fifteen lawyers as Queen's Counsel.
+In December 2023, the Government appointed fourteen lawyers as King's Counsel, with an additional four in early 2024.